adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

+##### Requirements
+* Metadata MAY be provided with an identifier.
-If metadata is provided, both name and description SHOULD be included.
+* If metadata is provided, both name and description SHOULD be included.

 * For any of the identifier IRIs above, if the IRI is an IRL that was coined for use with this specification, the owner of that IRL SHOULD